Diagnostic Medical Sonography - Associate in Applied Science

-Sonographers are skilled health care professionals who use their knowledge of anatomy and physiology, pathology, and ultrasound physics to obtain quality images for physician interpretation.
-Opportunities are available for full-time and part-time employment in hospitals, clinics, private physician offices, sales & application, research, and education.
+Sonographers use their background in anatomy and physiology, pathology and ultrasound physics to obtain quality images for physician interpretation.

 Professional responsibilities include: